Should a resume be one page?

-For example, while volunteer work on your resume and interests on your resume can be helpful when you have little to no work experience, these sections are ultimately unnecessary, and you’re better off cutting them to free up space on the page if you’re a seasoned professional.
+For example, while volunteer work on your resume and interests on your resume can be helpful when you have little to no work experience, you’re better off cutting them to free up space on the page if you’re a seasoned professional.

 Additionally, you shouldn’t include references on your resume.
 Most employers don’t require references at all, and others will simply ask to see your references later on in the hiring process.